MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/beam.rst

 =====
 .. _ch.gen.beam:

-The :literal:`beam` object is the *root object* of beams that store information relative to particles and particle beams.
+The :var:`beam` object is the *root object* of beams that store information relative to particles and particle beams.
 It also provides a simple interface to the particles and nuclei database.

-The :literal:`beam` module extends the :doc:`typeid <types>` module with the :literal:`is_beam` *function*, which returns :literal:`true` if its argument is a :literal:`beam` object, :literal:`false` otherwise.
+The :var:`beam` module extends the :doc:`typeid <types>` module with the :func:`is_beam` *function*, which returns :const:`true` if its argument is a :var:`beam` object, :const:`false` otherwise.

 Attributes
 ----------

-The :literal:`beam` *object* provides the following attributes:
+The :var:`beam` *object* provides the following attributes:

 **particle**
 	 A *string* specifying the name of the particle. (default: :literal:`"positron"`).